 People who may also qualify for a Blue Badge

-You may also qualify for a badge if you are more than 2 years old and have a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking.
+You may also qualify for a Blue Badge if you are more than 2 years old and have a permanent and substantial disability which means you can’t walk or find it very difficult to walk.

 If you think you come into this category, you will need to show that you have a permanent and substantial disability which means:

 - You are unable to walk very far without experiencing very considerable difficulty.
 This may include excessive pain and breathlessness, or a deterioration of health brought on by the effort needed to walk